PaulWGraham/Copy-Filename/README.md

 ## To Confirm Installation ##

  1. Open a new Finder window.
- 2. Right-click a folder in the Finder window.
+ 2. Right-click a file or folder in the Finder window.

 If there is a __Copy Filename__ item in the context menu that appears the installation was successful.